-A: It takes approximately 2000 volunteers to build, run, and clean up the city.
+A: While the entire population of Black Rock City participants can be considered co-creators and volunteers, it takes conservatively over 10,000 departmental infrastructure volunteers to build, run, and clean up the city.
 For more information on this massive effort, how it happens, and the intricate details of the magic of Burning Man volunteerism, please take time to read about each group under the Volunteering section of the web site.
 You can also peruse the Public Infrastructure section.
-If you have any questions, please write to the dedicated souls who answer email@example.com.
+If you have any questions, please write to the dedicated souls who answer firstname.lastname@example.org.

 - Q: What can I do to help make Burning Man happen?

 A: There are many ways for you to participate at Burning Man.
 Please read through the Ways to Participate section of the web site to see what strikes your fancy.
 Many people prefer to contribute their time in more than one way!
 Some people prefer to volunteer year-round; others only help out during the event.
 If you would like to volunteer with the infrastructure of Burning Man, you should read the Volunteering section.
 If you already know where you would like to volunteer, please fill out the Volunteer Questionnaire.
 Once we have received your questionnaire, you will be contacted by the Volunteer Coordinators from any departments that you expressed interest in.
 We also maintain a database (made up of questionnaires), so that as our needs change throughout the year, we can quickly identify people who might be interested in helping out.

 - Q: Do I get a free ticket if I volunteer?